mdtraj/mdtraj/docs/hdf5_format.rst

 be zero-based.

-The ``name`` of a residue is not strictly proscribed, but should generally be one of the three letter codes for amino acids, or the commonly used extensions thereof, e.g. "HOH" for water.
+The ``name`` of a residue is not strictly proscribed, but should generally follow PDB 3.0 nomenclature.
 The ``element`` of an atom shall be one of the one or two letter element abbreviations from the periodic table.
 The ``name`` of an atom shall indicate some information about the type of the atom beyond just its element, such as 'CA' for the alpha carbom, 'HG' for a gamma hydrogen, etc. This format does not specify exactly what atom names are allowed -- creators should follow the conventions from the forcefield they are using.